 In reviewing your response, the agency will consider various factors, including whether you voluntarily reported the alleged incidents or harmful information, were truthful in responding to questions about what happened, and have demonstrated positive changes in your behavior and employment.

-How to appeal a security clearance determination
+Can you appeal a security clearance determination?

 If the government decides to deny or revoke your clearance, you may have the right to request a hearing to appeal the determination.
 For example, Department of Defense (DOD) employees may appeal the decision by requesting a hearing before an Administrative Judge with the Defense Office of Hearings and Appeals (DOHA).
 You may hire an attorney to represent you.
 You may testify on your own behalf at the hearing, and you may call witnesses.
 The agency attorney may also question witnesses and present evidence.
 The Administrative Judge will make a recommendation based on the evidence presented at the hearing.